JeffHertzog/Number-Guesser/README.md

 # Number-Guesser

-A bot that will guess a chosen number between 1-100
+A bot made in java that guesses any number chosen by the user that is between 1 and 100